sakanario/Go-Eat/README.md

 or simply click run.rb
 <br /><br />
-The app can run with argument too:
+The app can run with argument too :
-<br /><br />
-To run with argument
 ```
 ruby run.rb 20 15 2
 ```